nathanrenzi/Electron2DEngine/README.md

 A 2D game engine written in C#.
 This project is a self-study meant to give me more experience with large projects and to gain a better understanding of how game engines work.

+In order to download and use this respository, a [GLFW pre-compiled binary](https://www.glfw.org/download) must be placed in the build directory.

 ## Author

   - [**Nathan Renzi**](https://github.com/nathanrenzi)